PCA HISTORICAL CENTER

 58-3.
 It is proper that public notice should be given to the congregation, at least the Sabbath before the administration of this ordinance, and that, either then, or on some day of the week, the people be instructed in its nature, and a due preparation for it, that all may come in a suitable manner to this holy feast.

 DIGEST :The current PCA text dates to the revisions enacted in 1981 by the Ninth PCA General Assembly.
-At that time Chapters 56, 57 and 58 of the Directory for Worship were adopted as having Constitutional authority.
-To date, these are the only chapters from the Directory that have been so adopted.
+At that time Chapters 56, 57 and 58 of the Directory for Worship were adopted as having Constitutional authority (as cited in the above note).
+Such authority was also noted for BCO chapter 59.3 in 2019 (M46GA (2018), 46-36, (1) & (2), p.
+66; M47GA, 47-9, p.
+19; Appendix A, p.
+140).
 It is interesting to note that in making these revisions, recourse was made to earlier PCUS or PCUSA texts, whereas the PCA initially built its Directory on the PCUS 1933 text.
 Put another way, the current PCA text is that of PCUS 1925, 1894, and PCUSA 1797.

 BACKGROUND AND COMPARISONS :